-Refer to the CEO Report and Overview of Operations and Finances.
+Refer to the CEO Report and Overview of Operations and Finances preceding this Director's Report.

 Significant changes in the state of affairs

 During the financial year, the consolidated entity, through its 100% owned subsidiary, Cue Exploration Pty Ltd announced a number of agreements and approvals relating to Exploration Permits WA-359-P and WA-409-P. These included: